 - I Let Gwen Stacy Die: Wesley's death remains a sore spot for her for a good half of the game, partially because she feels she should have been able to prevent it.
 Her fear of losing anything else drives many of her actions throughout the game.

-- I Want My Beloved to Be Happy: If Hawke chooses to flirt with her, s/he eventually decides to let her go.
+- I Want My Beloved to Be Happy: If Hawke chooses to flirt with her, they eventually decides to let her go.

-- Just Friends: Although Hawke can flirt with Aveline, she will gently reject his/her advances.
+- Just Friends: Although Hawke can flirt with Aveline, she will gently reject their advances.
 She seems to regard the Hawkes as her children or younger siblings more than anything else.